-All single students (both full- and part-time) not living at home with their parents or parental-type relatives and who are under the age of 23 must live in University housing.
-Any single student requesting other arrangements should file an off-campus housing application with the Office of Student Services.
-Residence-hall students must participate in one of the meal plans that offers many different options that serve quality food in both Wallace-Gano Dining Hall and the Lion's Pride snack bar.
+All single students (both full-and part-time) not living at home with their parents or parental-type relatives and who are under the age of 23 must live in University housing.
+Any single student requesting other arrangements should file an off-campus housing application with the Office of Residence Life.
+Residence-hall students must participate in one of the meal plans that offers many different options in both Wallace-Gano Dining Hall and the Lion's Pride snack bar.

-Undergraduate students who are at least 23 years of age and graduate students may live off campus, and they may also live on campus with approval from the director of residence life.
-Students aged 25 years or older are not permitted to live on campus without permission from the director of residence life.
+Undergraduate students who are at least 23 years of age or who take most of their classes at FHU/Dickson, and graduate students may live off campus, and they may also live on campus with approval from the Director of Residence Life.
+Students aged 25 years or older are not permitted to live on campus (without permission from the Director of Residence Life).
 Married students are not permitted to live in the residence halls.

-Students who live on campus will be responsible for keeping their rooms locked and for any breakage or damage.
+Students who live on campus will be responsible for keeping their rooms locked and for any damage.
 Repainting, repairs, and replacements will be charged to the one doing the damage or, if this cannot be ascertained, to the occupants of the room.
 Residence hall hours are included in the Student Handbook.
-The University cannot be responsible for damage to or loss of students' personal property due to theft, mischief, fire, water, etc.
+The University is not responsible for damage to or loss of students' personal property due to theft, mischief, fire, water, etc.